Pilot Baba

 Career

-OverviewKapil Singh, later known as Pilot Baba, initially served as a fighter pilot in the Indian Air Force and participated in both the 1965 and 1971 Indo-Pakistani wars, earning recognition for low-altitude maneuvers over Pakistani cities.
+OverviewKapil Singh, later known as Pilot Baba, initially served as a fighter pilot in the Indian Air Force, commissioned in 1957, and participated in the 1962 Sino-Indian War, the 1965 Indo-Pakistani War, and the 1971 Indo-Pakistani War, earning recognition for low-altitude maneuvers and combat bravery.
 Following a mid-career spiritual crisis, he left the Air Force to pursue a spiritual journey, spending seven years in the Himalayas.
 He established an ashram in Surya Binayak, Bhaktapur, Nepal, and became a Mahamandaleshwar of Juna Akhara, attracting spiritual seekers from around the world.

 Achievements